A memory and a dream.

 The childhood magic

 The LAN was a magical place to learn about computers.
 Besides the physical aspect of assembling and disassembling machines, I could safely do things unthinkable on the modern internet: permission-less file sharing, experimental servers with no security, shared software where any one machine could easily bring down the network by typing in an innocuous command.
 Even when I did bring down the network the impact never left the building.
-I knew who I had to apologise to.
+I knew who I had to apologize to.

 (Two decades later when I took down a borgmaster with a misconfigured MapReduce as an engineer at Google, I could not figure out who should get an apology email.)